fikriarmiafahmi/auto-coursera/README.md

-# Automated Coursera Course Bot
+# Automated Coursera Course Bot [Auto 100% Mark Video and Reading Module]

 This Python script automates interactions with Coursera courses, including marking videos and readings as completed, and navigating through course content.
 It supports **Remote Desktop Protocol (RDP)** usage on GitHub and uses Selenium for browser automation.